rcha0s/wpscan/README.md

 Added modifications to the Dockerfile so that it can be used directly with Jenkins pipeline without issues caused by:

 1. Entrypoint cannot be over written with --entrypoint argument in jenkinfile - https://issues.jenkins-ci.org/browse/JENKINS-51307 and https://issues.jenkins-ci.org/browse/JENKINS-51307.
-2. cat command is always run during the docker run which leads to "/bin/sh: can't open 'cat': No such file or directory" in the original docker image by wpscanteam - https://github.com/jenkinsci/docker-workflow-plugin/pull/116.
+2. cat command is always run during the docker run which leads to "/bin/sh: can't open 'cat': No such file or directory" in the original docker image by wpscanteam - https://github.com/jenkinsci/docker-workflow-plugin/pull/116 and https://issues.jenkins-ci.org/browse/JENKINS-49278

 These are Jenkins specific issue with docker pipelines and would not be something wpscanteam would specifically address.
 Hence, I created the above solution.